top of page

 And yet...
 Do you find yourself constantly multitasking?
 Answering never-ending questions, discussing politics or the environment while preparing a meal/ driving/ cleaning the bathroom etc.

-Every hands-on mama will testify that she CANNOT stay in the mindful state and only pay full attention to her cooking/ cleaning/ general caring for her children, unless she puts them in front of the TV for some mindless entertainment.
+Every hands-on mama will testify that she CANNOT stay in the mindful state for long.
+She cannot bring her conscious attention to her cooking/ cleaning/ general caring for her children for longer periods of time, unless she puts them in front of the TV for some mindless entertainment.
 Have you noticed - mindless vs. mindful?
+And mindless entertainment is the very thing we are trying to avoid here...

 So what do we do?